lichess-org/lila/doc/mobile-api.md

   "t": "b",                   // "b" is the batch type.
   "d": [{
     "v": 8,                   // message version
-    "t": "possible_moves",    // list of moves you can play.
+    "t": "possibleMoves",     // list of moves you can play.
 Empty if not your turn to play.
     "d": {
       "b2": "b3b4",           // from b2, you can either go on b3 or b4.
       "e1": "e2",